Flutterwave/AndroidSDK/README.md

 | initialize() | Launch the Rave Payment UI for when using the UI module,   |  N/A | Required

 > <strong>Note:</strong> The order in which you call the methods for accepting different payment types is the order in which they will show in the UI.

+>  To see a more practical way of using the sdk, head to our sample app in the repository [here](https://github.com/Flutterwave/rave-android/tree/master/app)

 ## Configuring Proguard
 To configure Proguard, add the following lines to your proguard configuration file.
 These will keep files related to this sdk
 ```